 - 3 cups cauliflower florets 300 grams

-- 4 -5 small carrots cut lenghtwise and sliced again if too large
+- 4 -5 small carrots (cut lengthwise and sliced again if too big)

 - 2 tablespoons olive oil

-- 2/3 cup shredded Fontal or Gruyere cheese 150 grams
+- ⅔ cup shredded Fontal, firm mozzarella, Gruyere or Swiss cheese 150 grams

 - While the dough is in the fridge, prepare filling.

-- In a medium frying pan add olive oil, broccoli, sprinkle with salt and oregano and sautee on medium to high heat, stirring constantly until a few cauliflower florets just start to brown.
-Remove cauliflower with a slotted spoon and then add the carrots and a sprinkle of oregano, a pinch of salt and sautee for 2-3 minutes, remove from heat.
+- In a medium frying pan add the olive oil, cauliflower florets, sprinkle with salt, pepper and oregano, saute on medium to high heat, stirring constantly until a few cauliflower florets just start to brown.
+Remove the cauliflower with a slotted spoon and then add the carrots and a sprinkle of oregano, a pinch of salt, pepper and saute for 2-3 minutes, remove from heat.

-- In a medium bowl mix together with a fork, shredded Fontal or Gruyere cheese, Parmesan and egg, set aside.
+- In a medium bowl mix together with a fork, the shredded cheese, Parmesan and egg, set aside.

-- Remove dough from fridge and knead a couple of times to soften, lightly flour the dough and rolling pin and roll out and fit into loaf pan (I only went half way up the pan with the dough), with a fork lightly prick the bottom of the dough, then cover dough with a piece of parchment paper and cover with dried beans or pie weights, bake for 10 minutes, remove from oven, remove beans and parchment paper.
+- With a fork lightly prick the bottom of the dough, then cover dough with a piece of parchment paper and cover with dried beans or pie weights, blind bake for 10 minutes, remove the dough from the oven, remove the beans and parchment paper.